 The gender pay gap highlights average pay disparities between men and women within UK Biobank, independent of job roles.
+Read our analysis for the reporting cycle of 2025/26.

 At UK Biobank we are committed to fostering a workplace where diversity is celebrated, inclusion is intentional, and equity is embedded in every aspect of the employee experience.

-This is the first gender pay gap analysis for UK Biobank, calculated in accordance with legal regulations implemented in 2017, which state organisations with 250 or more employees must report their gender pay gap annually.
+This is the second gender pay gap analysis for UK Biobank, calculated in accordance with legal regulations implemented in 2017, which state organisations with 250 or more employees must report their gender pay gap annually.

-As of 5 April 2024, UK Biobank employed 282 people.
+As of 5 April 2025, UK Biobank employed 318 people.

 Differences between gender pay gap and equal pay comparisons